Bodies and joints

 cd build

-cmake .. # generate a Makefile
+cmake .. -DCMAKE_PREFIX_PATH="XXX/mbsysc/MBsysC/install" # generate a Makefile with the path to the installed mbsysc

-./exe_PendulumSpring # run the project
+./exe_PRJNAME # run the project

 Compiling with the CMake Gui interface (Windows, Unix, MacOS)